hyerania/Uomi/README.md

   - [ ] Description
   - [ ] Members
 - [ ] Users can add friends to groups by adding their ID
-- [ ] Users can leave a group if no transactions
 - [ ] Members of a group can log an expense consisting of:
   - [ ] Date
   - [ ] Category